 Setting Contact Tags

 To add and edit contact tags in SharpSpring, do the following:

 When adding or editing contact tags, be aware of the following:

 Using Contact Tags in Automation

 You can use contact tags to create a list or as a trigger in automation.
-To use contact tags in the Visual Workflow Builder, do the following:
+To use contact tags in visual workflows, do the following: